Tech

 The Apple browser will reportedly introduce Intelligent Search, which uses AI to analyze webpages and highlight key points or phrases, providing summaries to save reading time.

-The new Web Eraser tool will let users remove unwanted elements from websites, such as ads, ensuring these elements remain hidden during future visits.
+The new Web Eraser tool will let users remove unwanted elements from websites, such as ads.
+These elements will remain hidden during future visits.

 Enhanced Photos App

-Apple’s new tool for the Photos app, similar to Google’s Magic Eraser, allows users to remove unwanted objects from photos with greater precision.
+Apple’s new tool for the Photos app is similar to Google’s Magic Eraser.
+It allows users to remove unwanted objects from photos with greater precision.

 The AI ensures that only the intended elements are removed, maintaining the integrity of the remaining image.

-Additionally, the Photos app now supports more intuitive searches and can create memories from typed descriptions, transforming photos and videos into personalised movies.
+Additionally, the Photos app now supports more intuitive searches.
+It can create memories from typed descriptions, transforming photos and videos into personalised movies.

 Battery and Charging Enhancements

-As Apple gears up to release the iPhone 16 this fall, significant changes are on the horizon, including a solution to battery life.
+As Apple gears up to release the iPhone 16 this fall, significant changes are on the horizon.
+Notably, a solution to battery life is expected.

 The upcoming models will support faster charging speeds, surpassing any previous iPhone by a considerable margin, as per a report in Forbes.